-To decrease time-to-market, designers often use in-system programmable (ISP) field programmable gate arrays (FPGAs).
-Compared to traditional FPGAs, Microsemi's flash-based ProASIC® devices do not require an external boot PROM to support device programming.
+To decrease time-to-market, designers often use in-system programming (ISP) field programmable gate arrays (FPGAs).
+Compared to traditional FPGAs, flash-based ProASIC devices by Microsemi do not require an external boot PROM to support device programming.
 While on-board security mechanisms prevent all access to the program information, reprogramming can be performed in-system to support future design iterations and field upgrades.

-This application note describes the requirements for programming a ProASIC device and specific requirements when using Silicon Sculptor I /II and FlashPro.
+This application note describes the requirements for programming a ProASIC device and specific requirements when using Silicon Sculptor, FlashPro, and FlashPro Lite.

-If you are not sure which method of in-system programming to use, refer to the Programming Flash Devices application note, which explains the differences between the various programming solutions Microsemi offers.
+If you are not sure which method of ISP to use, refer to the "Programming Flash Devices" chapter of the ProASIC3 FPGA Fabric User's Guide, which explains the differences between the various programming solutions Microsemi offers.